BurkeDaniel

 When it comes down to it, I invest in people who are trying day by day to be molded into a reflection of Jesus Christ.

-6 comments on “Who am I investing in?”
+6 responses to “Who am I investing in?”

 Great Blog Dan, truth for us to seriously consider.